uvartak-okta/draft-ietf-scim-roles-entitlements/draft-ietf-scim-roles-entitlements.md

 --- abstract

 The System for Cross-domain Identity Management (SCIM) protocol schema, defined in RFC {{RFC7643}} defines the complex core schema attributes "roles" and "entitlements".
 For both of these concepts, frequently only a predetermined set of values are accepted by a SCIM service provider.
-The values that are accepted may vary per customer or tenant based on customizable configuration in the service provider's application or based on other criteria such as what services have been purchased.
-This document defines an extension to the SCIM 2.0 standard to allow SCIM service providers to represent available data pertaining to roles and entitlements so that SCIM clients can consume this information and provide easier management of role and entitlement assignments.
+The values that are accepted may vary per customer or tenant based on customizable configuration in the service provider's application or based on other criteria such as what services have been purchased or resources associated with entitlements.
+This document defines an extension to the SCIM 2.0 standard to allow SCIM service providers to represent available data pertaining to SCIM resources, roles and entitlements so that SCIM clients can consume this information and provide easier management of SCIM resources, role and entitlement assignments.

 --- middle

 # Introduction

 The System for Cross-domain Identity Management (SCIM) protocol's schema RFC {{RFC7643}} defines the complex core schema attributes "roles" and "entitlements".
 For both of these concepts, frequently only a predetermined set of values are accepted by a SCIM service provider.
 Available roles and entitlements may change based on a variety of factors, such as what features are enabled or what customizations have been made in a specific instance of a multi-tenant application.
-The core SCIM 2.0 RFC documents ({{RFC7642}}, {{RFC7643}} and {{RFC7644}}) do not provide a method for retrieving the available roles or entitlements as part of the SCIM 2.0 standard.
+Moreover roles and entitlements may be associated with specific SCIM resources within the SCIM server.
+The core SCIM 2.0 RFC documents ({{RFC7642}}, {{RFC7643}} and {{RFC7644}}) do not provide a method for retrieving the available roles or entitlements and the resources associated with roles or entitlements as part of the SCIM 2.0 standard.

-In order to allow for SCIM clients to reduce predictable errors when interacting with SCIM service providers, this document aims to provide a method for SCIM service providers to provide data on what roles and/or entitlements are available so that SCIM clients can consume this data to more efficiently manage resources between directories.
+In order to allow for SCIM clients to reduce predictable errors when interacting with SCIM service providers, this document aims to provide a method for SCIM service providers to provide data on what roles and/or entitlements are available, the association between roles and/or entitlements and specific resources so that SCIM clients can consume this data to more efficiently manage resources between directories.

 ### Consuming Roles and Entitlements with SCIM Clients

 When a SCIM service provider publishes role and entitlement definitions, SCIM clients can consume them efficiently.
 The process generally follows these steps:

-1. Check Provider Support: Check the [ServiceProviderConfig Extension](#serviceproviderconfig-extension) for support for roles and entitlements.
+1. Check Provider Support: Check the [ServiceProviderConfig Extension](#serviceproviderconfig-extension) for support for roles and entitlements and the resources associated with roles or entitlements.
 2. Discover ResourceTypes: Query the /ResourceTypes endpoint to discover which standard and custom role and entitlement [resource types](#resource-type-representation) are supported.
 3. Discover schemas for ResourceTypes: Fetch the corresponding [schemas](#schema-samples) from the /Schemas endpoint, matching them with the ResourceType URNs.
 4. Consume [resource-specific endpoints](#sample-roles-and-entitlements-resource-endpoints) to retrieve the actual supported values for these defined resource types.